awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-step-functions.md

-# Tutorial: Use an AWS Step Functions Invoke Action in a Pipeline<a name="tutorials-step-functions"></a>
+# Tutorial: Use an AWS Step Functions invoke action in a pipeline<a name="tutorials-step-functions"></a>

 You can use AWS Step Functions to create and configure state machines\.
 This tutorial shows you how to add an invoke action to a pipeline that activates state machine executions from your pipeline\.